Safe disposal of non-household pharmaceutical waste

 Until recently, all epinephrine wastes, including empty containers, were classified as P042 hazardous wastes when disposed of.
 However, several U.S. Environmental Protection Agency (EPA) regions, states and others requested that EPA clarify whether the P042 listing included epinephrine salts, which are widely used in health care.
 In October 2007, the EPA issued an interpretation stating that the scope of the P042 listing does not include epinephrine salts.

+The DNR has adopted the EPA interpretation.
 In practical terms, this decision means that most health care epinephrine waste is no longer regulated as P042 listed hazardous waste.
 However, generators still need to:

 - determine whether each waste is a hazardous waste or not;